David-Honisch/Microsoft-Windows/LC2FileEnDeCypter/readme.md

 <img src="https://www.letztechance.org/assets/img/logo-big.svg" alt="logo" />

-## What is "LC2FileEnDeCypter.exe" app?
+## What is "LC2FileEnDeCypter" app?

+it is a small application to verify files

+It´s a part of LC2Navigator2022 living as a plugin but it is independent usable

 It´s a native Webapplication based on NodeJS/Electron Javascript and SQLite.
 Different technologies used like electron, nodejs, sql, sqlite, html5, jquery and many more...